Lehi Jujitsu

 Sensei Duane Sheely began training in Danzan Ryu Jujitsu in 1983 at the Bushido Jutsu Kan under Sensei Dennis Estes in Lehi, Utah.
 He holds the rank of Sandan (3rd Degree Black Belt) in Danzan Ryu Jujitsu, recognized by the Shin Gan Budo Kai, and Nidan (2nd Degree Black Belt) recognized by the American Judo and Jujitsu Federation.

-Sensei Sheely is Biu Gee level ("Brown Belt") in Wing Chun Kung Fu and holds the rank of Green Belt in Taekwondo.
-He also currently studies Kali-Silat.
+Sensei Sheely is a Gow Lin ("Black Belt" Instructor) in Wing Chun Kung Fu and holds the rank of Blue Belt in Taekwondo.
+He also currently studies Kali-Silat and Ba Gua Zhang Kung Fu.

 Sensei Sheely, a retired Major in the US Army, has trained Soldiers in self-defense tactics in Iraq, Afghanistan, and stateside.